8 min read

 Cold therapy is another scientifically proven way to lower your metabolic age.
 According to this meta-analysis, exposure to cold makes your body burn more whole-body glucose and utilize more fat.

-Another magic of cold therapy is that it makes you more receptive to dopamine.
+Another benefit of cold therapy is that it makes you more receptive to dopamine.
 Simply speaking, being cold equals being happy.

 Three or five minutes of being cold equals ‘I’m happy all the time,’ ‘I have more energy,’ ‘I have more things done.’